Chew/TARDIS-Docs/docs/farming.md

 Enter the TARDIS as usual, and the following will happen:

+- If you have already grown an **apiary** room, then bees will be teleported into the apiary
+- If you have already grown an **aquarium** room, then fish will be teleported into the aquarium
+- If you have already grown a **bamboo** room, then pandas will be teleported into the bamboo room
-- If you have already grown a **farm** room, then chickens, cows, pigs and sheep will be teleported into the appropriate pen in the farm
+- If you have already grown a **farm** room, then chickens, cows, pigs, sheep and mooshrooms will be teleported
+- into the appropriate pen in the farm
 - If you have already grown a **stable** room, then horses will be teleported into the stable
 - If you have already grown a **stall** room, then llamas will be teleported into the stall
 - If you have already grown a **hutch** room, then rabbits will be teleported into the hutch room